 Since I am mainly interacting with my kids in Chinese, I found children’s books to be the most useful source of reading practice.
 Along with my daughter, I learned to read Sagebooks, Greenfield, and 四五快读, and these books were far more relevant than the “adult” textbooks that I had purchased initially.

 Sometimes I study next to my kids when they are playing or while we are eating.
-Of course, if they want to play or chat with them, then I am not studying because being present in the moment is most important.
+Of course, if they want to play or chat with me, then I am not studying because being present in the moment is most important.
 But if they are playing independently or eating slowly, I’ll try to work through a story book.
-When I take my daughter out to a restaurant, she often likes to people-watch, so I also try to use that time to take notes while intermittently discussing things that she is observing!
+When I take my daughter out to a restaurant, she often eats slowly and likes to people-watch, so I also try to use that time to take notes while intermittently discussing things that she is observing!

 Obviously, pre-reading and studying is a humbling, intense process that I cannot keep with every day.
 But I try to learn at least a few new words and phrases each day.
 When my kids see me trying to learn and read, they become curious and motivated by my example.
 Reading is important for bonding and opening doors to new adventures!